GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 If you already have an extensive OOP experience, the only way to master FP is to use only (and only) languages that enforce purity, such as [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language)) or [ML](https://en.wikipedia.org/wiki/ML_(programming_language)) family of languages.
-But because the ability of the pure FP to reduce cognitive effort is questionable for any real-world applications, OOP programmers often consider it harmful, probably, not without a reason.
+But because the ability of the pure FP to reduce cognitive effort is questionable for any real-world application, OOP programmers often consider it harmful, probably, not without a reason.
 In moderate amounts, though, it can produce truly elegant solutions.

 ##### Contract Programming